History of Christianity in the United States: Anti-Catholicism

 American Anti-Catholicism has its origins in the Reformation.
 Because the Reformation was based on an effort to correct what it perceived to be errors and excesses of the Catholic Church, it formed strong positions against the Roman clerical hierarchy and the papacy in particular.
-These positions were brought to the New World by British colonists who were predominantly Protestant, and who opposed not only the Roman Catholic Church but also the Church of England which, due to its perpetuation of Catholic doctrine and practices, was deemed to be insufficiently reformed (see also Ritualism).
+These positions were brought to the New World by British colonists who were predominantly Protestant, and who opposed not only the Roman Catholic Church but also the Church of England which, due to its perpetuation of some Catholic doctrine and practices, was deemed to be insufficiently reformed (see also Ritualism).
 Because many of the British colonists, such as the Puritans, were fleeing religious persecution by the Church of England, early American religious culture exhibited a more extreme anti-Catholic bias of these Protestant denominations.

 Monsignor Ellis wrote that a universal anti-Catholic bias was "vigorously cultivated in all the thirteen colonies from Massachusetts to Georgia" and that Colonial charters and laws contained specific proscriptions against Roman Catholics.
 Ellis also wrote that a common hatred of the Roman Catholic Church could unite Anglican clerics and Puritan ministers despite their differences and conflicts.

 Russian America

 Russian traders settled in Alaska during the 18th century.
 In 1740, a Divine Liturgy was celebrated on board a Russian ship off the Alaskan coast.
-In 1794, the Russian Orthodox Church sent missionaries—among them Saint Herman of Alaska—to establish a formal mission in Alaska.
+In 1794, the Russian Orthodox Church sent missionaries—among them Herman of Alaska—to establish a formal mission in Alaska.
 Their missionary endeavors contributed to the conversion of many Alaskan natives to the Orthodox faith.
-A diocese was established, whose first bishop was Saint Innocent of Alaska.
+A diocese was established, whose first bishop was Innocent of Alaska.

 At Sitka, the Sitka Lutheran Church was built for Finns.

 18th century

-By 1780 the percentage of adult colonists who adhered to a church was between 10 and 30%, not counting slaves or Native Americans.
+By 1780 the percentage of adult colonists who adhered to a church was between 10% and 30%, not counting slaves or Native Americans.
 North Carolina had the lowest percentage at about 4%, while New Hampshire and South Carolina were tied for the highest, at about 16%.